-What are the Best Options for Buying Broadway Tickets?
+What are the Best Options for Buying King Lear Broadway Tickets?

-If you’re looking to buy tickets for Broadway shows, there many options you can pick from.
+If you’re looking to buy tickets for King Lear, there many options you can pick from.
 You can either book tickets from the Cort Theatre Box Office or wait in line and get discounted TKTS tickets.

-If you would rather not wait in line or pay for some seriously overpriced tickets, you can check out Headout and get the best price on your Broadway tickets!
+If you would rather not wait in line or pay for some seriously overpriced tickets, you can check out Headout and get the best price on your King Lear Broadway tickets!
 Headout, is an online concierge for wonderful experiences across the globe!
 More often than not prices on Headout will be cheaper than those on the official website.

 The process of getting your Broadway tickets on Headout is fairly simple.
 Select your seat, make your payment, and show up at the theatre on the day of the experience!